Private sector employers and employees

 Even if a complaint meets the guidelines, Labour Relations may decide not to investigate, or continue with an investigation, because of some countervailing reason.
 For example, it may not be in the public interest to:

-Labour Relations must direct its resources in the most efficient and effective way possible to achieve compliance with State employment laws.
+Labour Relations must direct its resources in the most efficient and effective way possible to achieve compliance with state employment laws.
 Formally investigating every complaint made does not necessarily achieve this objective.

 Labour Relations undertakes targeted proactive compliance campaigns and audits.
 Proactive compliance is often intelligence-led and risk-based.
 For example, if Labour Relations receives a large number of complaints about a particular industry, this may be an indicator of wider spread problems in that industry.

-Proactive campaigns are also used by Labour Relations to raise awareness of employers’ obligations under State employment laws.
+Proactive campaigns are also used by Labour Relations to raise awareness of employers’ obligations under state employment laws.

 Examples of proactive campaigns include:

-Proactive campaigns are undertaken by industrial inspectors utilising their powers under State employment laws.
+Proactive campaigns are undertaken by industrial inspectors utilising their powers under state employment laws.
 As part of a proactive campaign, inspectors may enter the workplace, inspect records, speak to any person and compel answers.
 While these compulsory powers are not used often, they are an important compliance tool and will be used as required.

 Labour Relations may undertake proactive compliance campaigns in conjunction with other relevant government agencies including the Fair Work Ombudsman, Australian Border Force and the Department of Communities.

-Labour Relations may decide to take action in the Industrial Magistrates Court to enforce a State employment law.
+Labour Relations may decide to take action in the Industrial Magistrates Court to enforce a state employment law, including a compliance notice and an enforceable undertaking.

 Court action is generally taken in the civil jurisdiction of the Industrial Magistrates Court.

-However, court action under Part 7 of the Children and Community Services Act 2004 is taken in the prosecution jurisdiction of the Court.
+However, court action under Part 7 of the CCS Act is taken in the prosecution jurisdiction of the Court.

 Labour Relations exercises discretion in deciding whether to commence court action against an employer.
 Court action may be taken where: